opendatasoft/ods-documentation/source/exploring_catalog_and_datasets/02_looking_up_a_dataset/visualizing_data.rst

 It displays a default chart, set by the portal administrators.
 It is however possible, and encouraged, to configure other charts to make other analysis than the default one.

-Above the chart are dislayed a variety of buttons and options to configure the chart:
+Above the chart are displayed a variety of buttons and options to configure the chart:

 .. image:: images/chart1.png
    :alt: First line of chart configuration